thejoshwolfe/poaf/README.md

 See the Data Region and Index Region sections for more details.
 At least one of Streaming or Index must be enabled.

-The CRC32 and SHA256 feature flags affect what that the `checksums` fields in the archive will contain.
+The CRC32 and SHA256 feature flags affect what that the `file_contents_checksums` and `index_checksums` fields in the archive will contain.
-If CRC32 is enabled, `checksums` contains a 4-byte CRC32 checksum.
+If CRC32 is enabled, the checksums fields contain a 4-byte CRC32 checksum.
-If SHA256 is enabled, `checksums` contains a 32-byte SHA-256 checksum.
+Then if SHA256 is enabled, the checksums fields contain a 32-byte SHA-256 checksum.
-If both are enabled, `checksums` contains both in the order listed here.
-These feature flags determine `checksums_size` (referenced in later structures): either `0`, `4`, `32`, or `36`.
+These feature flags determine the `checksums_size` throughout the archive: either `0`, `4`, `32`, or `36`.

 If a reader encounters an enabled Reserved feature flag or if the Compression Method is set to a Reserved value, the archive MUST be rejected as not supported.